decredcommunity/events/reports/20190928-bali-block-confex-legian-indonesia.md

 Day 1:

-* A person HiBTC (added in @decredvietnam Telegram)
+* a person from HiBTC
-* A Vietnamese speaker from Vietnamese government, ministry of science and technology.
+* a person from Vietnamese government, ministry of science and technology
-* 2 Indonesian investors (added in @decredvietnam Telegram)
+* 2 Indonesian investors
-* 4 Vietnamese investors (one was added in @decredvietnam Telegram)
+* 4 Vietnamese investors

 Day 2:

-* 4 Indonesian and Indian investors (added in @decredvietnam Telegram)
+* 4 Indonesian and Indian investors
-* Programme developer, Blockchain Zoo (added in @decredvietnam Telegram)
+* developer from Blockchain Zoo
-* A group of 9 programme and community developers.
+* a group of 9 developers and community builders
-* 8 people working in different roles in cryptocurrency field (Visiting cards)
+* 8 people working in different roles in cryptocurrency field

+Most of the contacts above were added in @decredvietnam Telegram group.

 ## Media